rodricios/eatiht/README.md

 ----------------------

-[@eugene-eeo](https://github.com/eugene-eeo) and I are reimagining web data extraction: [/libextract](https://github.com/libextract/libextract).
+[@eugene-eeo](https://github.com/eugene-eeo) and I are reimagining web data extraction: [libextract](https://github.com/libextract/libextract).
 It supports not only article extraction, but also tabular data extraction!

 That said, it's very unlikely that I will be pushing any updates to this branch, but I will continue to accept pull requests.

-Hope to see at [/libextract](https://github.com/libextract/libextract),
+Hope to see you at [libextract](https://github.com/libextract/libextract),

 [Rodrigo](https://twitter.com/rodricios) :)